What Does the Quran Say About Women Covering? A Three-Faith Comparison

 FAQs

-Does the Bible require women to cover their heads?
+Does the Bible say women should cover their heads?

 0 Community answers